 - 6. Once bottom coat is dry, lightly scuff sand it with 80 grit sandpaper. - 7.
-Position hardware in the same location as it came from step 1. - 8.
+Position runner or hardware in the same location as it cam from step 1. - 8.
+Align the rivet/runner holes with an awl, drift punch or #9 drill bit. - 9.
+Clamp the runner to the ski with enough clamps to maintain correct positioning.

+- 10. Install SSB6-8 stainless rivets (Available from Airglas, Inc.) using an appropriate rivet puller (Air Pneudraulic Type) - 11.
+Grind rivet stems flush with the surface of the runner. - 12.
 Apply SKI SWIFT PAINT (23T3-90/K1G), using precautions used for standard polyurethane coatings.
-ALLOW TO DRY FOR 24 HOURS. - 9.
-Inspect your work for any defects and return ski to service
+ALLOW TO DRY FOR 24 HOURS. - 13.
+Inspect replacement rivet/runner & hardware installation and return ski to service.